 Despite this status, the Alto Mayo remains highly threatened by deforestation

-grazing.
-This destructive practice destroys the forest, reducing wildlife
+due to slash-and-burn agriculture.
+This destructive practice destroys the

-for Environmental Leadership in Business (CELB) and the Carbon
+for Environmental Leadership in Business (CELB) and the Conservation

-the Alto Mayo Protected Forest through the use of conservation
+Protected Forest through the use of carbon financing.

 With the support of Disney,